trickest/trickest-cli/README.md

 #### All

-Use **list** command to list all of your created projects along with their descriptions.
+Use **list** command to list all of your spaces along with their descriptions.

 ```
 Command usage: